brae-pete/AutomatedCE/README.md

 ~~~

 Under the config folder.
 Place the configuration file for your stage, camera, or whatever hardware object you wish to use Micro-Manager for.
 Config files for Nikon Eclipse Ti, QCam3, and CoolSnap (PVCam) are already present.

+Under Hardware>>MicroControlClient.py change the PYTHON2_PATH variable to the python 2 executable for the CEpy27 environment.
+For example a common location will be: "C:\Users\UserName\Miniconda3\envs\CEPy27\python"

 ### Hardware Checklist